pylbo.utilities.toolbox

 Counts the number of zeroes of an array of complex eigenfunctions by looking at

-Finds the resonance location between sigma and the continuum.
+Finds the resonance location between omega and the continuum.
 For example, if

 Module Contents